No Vacancy

 What is it?
 A Prohibition-inspired bar concept hidden behind working barbershops in Culver City and Highland Park.

 Why we love it: There’s not one but two Blind Barbers here in Los Angeles, both worth making your way past the barbershops to get to.
 Joshua Boyd, Adam Kirsch and Jeff Laub brought their Prohibition-era–inspired speakeasies to New York City, where vest-bedecked bartenders whip up classics in classy settings behind a fully functioning barber shop.
-On the West Coast, they first landed in Culver City with a close replica to NYC’s outpost, but for their next trick, they headed east to Highland Park with a midcentury-inspired cocktail den slinging drinks and gourmet grilled cheese sandwiches until 2am in a setting that’s more ’70s chic.
-It’s sleek, it’s low-lit and it’s wood-paneled, adding even more style to the already cool Northeast L.A. neighborhood.
+On the West Coast, they first landed in Culver City with a close replica of NYC’s outpost, but for their next trick, they headed east to Highland Park with a midcentury-inspired cocktail den slinging drinks and gourmet grilled cheese sandwiches until 2am in a setting that’s more ’70s chic.
+The cool setting is sleek, it’s low-lit, it’s wood-paneled, and one of the best places to go dancing in Northeast L.A.

 Time Out tip: Nightly from 6 to 7pm, both Blind Barber locations host a happy hour with discounted well drinks, cocktails and more.